-Here is a place to find yourself through Earth wisdom connection, ritual and ceremony, healing, ecotherapy and ancestral connection.
+Here is a place to find yourself, to belong, through Earth wisdom connection, ritual and ceremony, healing, ecotherapy and ancestral connection.
+Through Nwyfre Earth can be found symbiotic interweaving and belonging to the Whole.

-I work as a tutor and mentor for the Tariki Trust Ten Directions ecotherapy training www.tarikitrust.org, in the Shamanic Ecotherapy training for Elizabeth Meacham PhD www.shamanicecotherapy.com and mentor for the Order of Bards Ovates and Druids (OBOD) www.druidry,org .
+I work as a tutor and mentor for the Tariki Trust Ten Directions ecotherapy training www.tarikitrust.org, in the Shamanic Ecotherapy training for Elizabeth Meacham PhD www.shamanicecotherapy.com and as an Animist Druid guide.

 I am a Board member of the ecospirituality charity Radical Joy for Hard Times www.radicaljoy.org